Old-Daoist/Old-Daoist/README.md

 ---

 ## 👨‍💻 About Me
-- 🎓 Master's student
+- 🎓 Master's student in Scientific Computing Modelling and Simulation.
-- 🐍 Learning **Python** for data analytics
+- 🐍 Learning **Python** for data analytics and more.
-- 🌐 Building small web projects
+- 🌐 Building small web projects and simple games as a hobby.
-- 🧠 Interested in **AI**, **health tech**, and clean software design
+- 🧠 Interested in **cool stuff**, **health tech**, and clean software designs.
-- 🎯 Goal: Build purposeful, minimal, and efficient software
+- 🎯 Goal: Build purposeful, minimal, and efficient software and make others happy.
+- thats all..anymore and i would be lying about myself.

 ---